markaelie/LUNETA/README.md

 LUNETA is an arcade game with absorbing gameplay and meditation music created in 2016.
 It's now **free** and **open** for educational purposes.
-The Source code is designed for iOS and Android devices, webgl version is only for demonstration.
+The Source code is designed for iOS and Android devices.

  ### FEATURES